mainmatter/mainmatter.com/blog/_posts/2017-10-24-high-level-assertions-with-qunit-dom.md

 ```

 While that code makes it more obvious that we are dealing with asynchronous
-code here it also make the code a little harder to read.
+code here, it also make the code a little harder to read.
 Which is one of the
 reasons why a lot of Ember developers still prefer the `andThen` blocks over
 using `Promise` chains.